 Like most, the forest products industry in Vermont is experiencing uncertainty during COVID-19 and finding ways to innovate and respond.
 From JK Adams making face shields to county foresters hosting virtual forest walks, and woodworkers turning out birdhouse kits for kids, the industry is finding ways to support their employees, customers and communities.
 The Vermont Forest Industry Network creates the space for industry professionals from across the entire supply chain and trade association partners throughout the state to build stronger relationships and collaboration throughout the industry.

 Vermont’s forest products industry generates an annual economic output of $1.4 billion and supports 10,500 jobs in forestry, logging, processing, specialty woodworking, construction, and wood heating.
 Forest-based recreation adds an additional $1.9 billion and 10,000 jobs to Vermont’s economy.
 Learn more or join at www.vsjf.org.
-For COVID-19 updates from the Vermont Department of Forests, Parks and Recreation, please visit FPR COVID-19 Response.

 More Stories You May Be Interested In: